-Day-school 4: Attention, meta-cognition and introspection
+Topic 4: Attention, meta-cognition and introspection (synchronous teaching session 22 May 2023)

-This day-school will explore the notion of attention and the idea that cognition is shaped by what we selectively focus on, or attend to.
+The final topic of the unit will explore the notion of attention and the idea that cognition is shaped by what we selectively focus on, or attend to.
 In particular this day-school will focus on the influence of attention on memory, language and perception.
-We will also consider deficits to attention and the surprising symptoms that can result from unbalanced attentional processing in cases of visual spatial neglect.
+We will also consider deficits to attention and the surprising symptoms that can result from unbalanced attentional processing in cases of visual spatial neglect and if and how attention and consciousness are dependent of each other.
 We will also ask how we decide what to attend to and consider more generally how we evaluate the decisions we make and the notion of 'meta-cognition'.
 Finally, we will explore the nature and limits of introspection and consider what aspects of our mental processes we can report and act upon and what processes are we unable to access via introspection.